josefmaierfl/matchinglib_poselib/generateVirtualSequence/README.md

 Before data can be generated, images and/or datasets must be accessible in one folder.
 See [Image Folder Structure](#image-folder) for details.

-To start generating a sequence execute `./run_docker_base.sh live IMGPATH path_to_images --conf_file /app/config/file --img_pref / --store_path /app/data` or `./generateVirtualSequence/build/virtualSequenceLib-CMD-interface --conf_file path/file --img_path path_to_images --img_pref / --store_path output_path`.
+To start generating a sequence execute `./run_docker_base.sh live IMGPATH path_to_images --conf_file /app/config/file --img_pref /` or `./generateVirtualSequence/build/virtualSequenceLib-CMD-interface --conf_file path/file --img_path path_to_images --img_pref / --store_path output_path`.
+For Docker, the generated 3D and matching data can be found in folder `data` of the repository.

 ## Image Folder Structure

 For generating feature matches, images and/or datasets ([KITTI](http://www.cvlibs.net/datasets/kitti/eval_stereo_flow.php) and/or [MegaDepth](https://research.cs.cornell.edu/megadepth/)) must be present in one folder.
 Images of any kind can be used (no need of corresponding GT data).
+Furthermore, images from [ImageNet](http://www.image-net.org/) can be used by providing keywords and/or IDs within [configuration files](#config-file).
+Images from ImageNet are automatically downloaded.

-When executing SemiRealSequence, images can be filtered using option `--img_pref` by specifying sub-folders, pre- and/or and post-fixes.
+When executing SemiRealSequence, user-provided images can be filtered using option `--img_pref` by specifying sub-folders, pre- and/or and post-fixes.
 For details call `./run_docker_base.sh live -h` or `./generateVirtualSequence/build/virtualSequenceLib-CMD-interface -h`.

 If GTM from datasets KITTI (flow and disparity of years 2012 and 2015) and/or MegaDepth should be used, the datasets must be manually downloaded and copied into the image directory.